mljar/mercury/docs/deploy/deployment.md

 web: mercury run 0.0.0.0:$PORT
 ```

 Please remember to add the above `Procfile` to the GitHub repository.

+!!! important "Required packages"

+    Before deployement, you need to add `requrements.txt` file with needed packages to the repository.

 ## Deploy with `docker-compose`